 If I had to think of the perfect tailgating food to it’d be those same Italian Beef sandwiches.
-I’ve been a Chicago Bears fan all my life, they started their 1985 Super Bowl run shortly after I was born, and I can remember Sundays devoted to hanging out with family, watching the game, and getting scared when everyone would start cheering and screaming at a good play.
+I’ve been a Chicago Bears fan all my life, they started their 1985 Super Bowl run shortly after I was born, and I can remember Sundays devoted to hanging out with family, watching the game, and getting scared when everyone would start cheering at a good play.
 When I moved to Indiana to go to school, I especially felt homesick when watching the game and missing a good Italian meal.

 When it’s done, you’ll have meat that is so tender it falls right apart, and if you do it the right way, a sandwich that falls right apart.
 Soak your bread with the juices to really make it Chicago style – the wetter the better!

 I had three sandwiches the day after I made this: breakfast Italian beef, lunch Italian beef, and dinner Italian beef.
 They’re that good.